arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 since 2-space indentation is the norm and [tab indentation is forbidden][faq][^2].

+And accidentally getting the indentation wrong often isn't an error; it will often just deserialize to something you didn't intend.
+Happy debugging!

-I’ve been programming Python for over a decade, so I’m used to significant whitespace, but sometimes I’m still struggling with YAML.
+I’ve been happily programming Python for over a decade, so I’m used to significant whitespace, but sometimes I’m still struggling with YAML.
 In Python the drawbacks and loss of clarity are contained by not having functions that are several pages long, but data or configuration files have no such natural limits to their length.

-For small files this is not a problem; but it really doesn’t scale well to larger files.
+For small files this is not a problem; but it really doesn’t scale well to larger files, especially not if you want to edit them later on.

 It’s pretty complex
 -------------------

-YAML may seem ‘simple’ and ‘obvious’ at a glance, but turns out it’s not.
+YAML may seem ‘simple’ and ‘obvious’ when glancing at a basic example, but turns out it’s not.
 The [YAML spec][yaml-spec] is 23,449 words; for comparison, [TOML][toml-spec] is 838 words, [JSON][json-spec] is 1,969 words, and [XML][xml-spec] is 20,603 words.

 Who among us have read all that?
 Who among us have read and *understood* all of that?
 Who among of have read, *understood*, and **remembered** all of that?